jdupuy/libcbt/README.md

 ```c
 cbt_Tree *cbt = cbt_Create(myMaximumDepth);
 ```
 Once this depth chosen, it can not be changed throughout the lifetime of the CBT instance.
-You can query the maximum depth of the CBT as follows
+You can query the maximum depth of the CBT as follows:
 ```c
 maximumDepth = cbt_MaxDepth(cbt);
 ```